1 Case Of COVID-19 In Managed Isolation

 NZ COVID Tracer

-Please keep up the good work and continue to use the COVID Tracer app to keep track of where you’ve been.
-Please also continue to scan QR codes wherever you go and turn on Bluetooth tracing in the app dashboard if you haven’t already done so.
+It’s critical to keep track of where you’ve been and the COVID Tracer app is an easy way to do this.
+Please continue to scan QR codes wherever you go and turn on Bluetooth tracing in the app dashboard if you haven’t already done so.

 Content Sourced from scoop.co.nz